whosonfirst/go-whosonfirst-markdown/README.md

 There are many Markdown tools.
 This one is ours.

+## Important

+This package has been deprecated and will no longer be updated.
+It has been superseded by [whosonfirst/go-blog](https://github.com/whosonfirst/go-blog).

 ## Install

 You will need to have both `Go` (specifically version [Go 1.12](https://golang.org/dl/) or higher) and the `make` programs installed on your computer.
 Assuming you do just type: